I’m Sarah Mariann Martland. I am a cisgender, thirty-something, woman from North-West England. I use she/her pronouns (or they/them).

 I am a feminist and I do not accept racist, homophobic, transphobic, ableist, misogynistic, victim-blaming, fat-shaming, dehumanising (list not exhaustive) language and behaviours in my spaces.
 This space does not tolerate discrimination of any person, nor will I allow others to question another person’s identity here.

 I am deeply and continuously in the process of unraveling my own cultural learnings, biases and privileges within myself (because we all have these some of these in us having lived in the cultures and societies we live in, to one degree or another).
 And I am listening and learning every day, more and more, to the experiences of those with different life and trauma experiences to me, for example to people of colour and transgender humans.
 And I believe my feelings and comfort are worth less than another’s humanity and safety.

 I believe people when they tell me their experience in this life and I will sit in my own discomfort to learn and unlearn, know and unknow and do differently where different is needed.

 I do not apologise for any of the above.
 Nor is any of this open for debate.
-These are some of the parts of my humanity where I create and live from and, for the most part, I will continue writing into the hard spaces of this life for as long as I can draw breath.
+These are some of the parts of my humanity where I create and live from.

-I have been dreaming up and working towards this project for some years now and have longed for a dedicated space for voices (in words and art) on trauma and its complex intersections with being human, along with continually updated resources for those navigating these areas of life.
-I am beyond excited to finally be realising and creating this and I am so grateful to all the people who have supported me in reaching this place, as I couldn’t have got here alone.
+I have been dreaming up and working towards this project, now organisation, for some years now and I am beyond excited to finally be realising and creating these dreams.
+I am so grateful to all the people who have supported me in reaching this place, as I couldn’t have got here alone.
 I look forward to collaborating more as the project moves forward.
-And watch this space for new developments in the months and years to come (I have big dreams for this space!).